-To qualify for this program, the applicant must make either an investment of at least US$ 400,000 in one of the approved real-estate developments in addition to paying government fees, other fees and taxes;
+To qualify for this program, the applicant must make either an investment in one of the approved real-estate developments in addition to paying government fees, other fees and taxes;

 Investment in real-estate program

-To qualify for citizenship under the real estate option, the government requires applicants to make an investment in designated, officially approved real estate with a value of at least US$ 400,000 plus the payment of government fees and other fees and taxes.
+To qualify for citizenship under the real estate option, the government requires applicants to make an investment in designated officially approved real estate plus the payment of government fees and other fees and taxes.
 As the application procedure under this option involves the purchase of real estate, this can lengthen the processing time depending on the chosen property.

 A list of approved real-estate developments is published on the website of the Citizenship-by-Investment Unit of the Government of St. Kitts and Nevis.
 Our professionally dedicated team can actually advise you the better properties with the kind of investment you may have in mind.

 The real estate cannot be re-sold until 5 years after the purchase, and after that will qualify the next buyer for citizenship.

 Citizenship by contribution to the SGF